AI-Hypercomputer/maxtext/README.md

     By default `multihost_job` creates a queued-resource targeting the `on-demand` pool, but you may instead target the `reserved` pool by including `--RESOURCE_POOL=reserved`, or the pre-emptible pool with `--RESOURCE_POOL=best-effot`.

-5. View the job's logs in your GCS bucket.
+5. View the job's logs in cloud logging.

-    The link to your job's logs is printed at the end of the multihost_job output.
-They are located in BUCKET_NAME/BUCKET_PATH/RUN_NAME.
+    The link to your job's cloud logging is printed at the end of `multihost_job` output.
+Additionaly logs are saved to GCS when your job finished, whose bucket's URL is also printed by `multihost_job`.

 6. Cleanup the QR when finished.